econnet/econ/econ-1.0.rst

 - to check the fairness (effort, financing and marketing)
 - interact (governance)

+Information can be reserved to contributors by `pgp`_-encryption.

 *Non-contributors* have also access to all non-encrypted information

 - to allow them to choose to contribute